galaxyproject/training-material/topics/admin/tutorials/ansible-galaxy/tutorial.md

 >    > > ```yaml
 >    > > ...
 >    > > galaxy_config:
->    > >   uwsgi:
->    > >     ...
->    > >     mules:
->    > >     farm: job-handlers:1,2
 >    > >   galaxy:
 >    > >     brand: "My Galaxy"
 >    > >     admin_users: admin@example.com
 >    > >     database_connection: "postgresql:///galaxy?host=/var/run/postgresql"
+>    > >     file_path: /data
+>    > >   uwsgi:
+>    > >     ...
+>    > >     farm: job-handlers:1,2
 >    > > ```
 >    > > {% endraw %}
 >    > {: .solution }
 >    >
 >    {: .question}
 >
+>
 > 3. Run the playbook.
 >
+>    `ansible-playbook -i hosts playbook.yml`
+>
+> 4. SSH into your server and explore what has been set up for you.
+Galaxy has been deployed to `/srv/galaxy/server` and the configuration will live in `/srv/galaxy/config/galaxy.yml`.
+>
 {: .hands_on}

-Galaxy is now configured to use the mules so we're ready to set up supervisord which will handle launching the processes!
+Galaxy is now configured with an admin user, a database, and a place to store data.
+Additionally we've immediately configured the mules for production Galaxy serving.
+So we're ready to set up supervisord which will manage the Galaxy processes!

+> ### {% icon hands_on %} Hands-on: (Optional) Launching uWSGI by hand
+>
+> 1. SSH into your server
+> 2. Switch user to Galaxy account (`sudo su - galaxy`)
+> 3. Change directory into `/srv/galaxy/server`
+> 4. Activate virtualenv (`. .venv/bin/activate`)
+> 5. `uwsgi --plugin python --yaml ../config/galaxy.yml`
+> 6. Accces at port `<ip address>:8080` once the server has started {: .hands_on}

 ### Supervisord

+Launching Galaxy by hand is not a good use of your time, so we will immediately switch to a process manager for that, supervisord.
+If you're familiar with systemd, supervisord does many of the same things.
+We use supervisord instead of the native init system as it supports some of Galaxy's use cases better and was fully featured long before SystemD became common.

 > ### {% icon hands_on %} Hands-on: Supervisord
 >
-> 1. Add the role `usegalaxy-eu.supervisor` to your playbook and have it run as root.
+> 1. Add the role `usegalaxy-eu.supervisor` to your playbook, it needs to install things and should run as the root user.
 >
-> 2. Edit your group variables file and we'll add some variables for supervisor.
-Supervisor communicates over a unix or tcp socket, we will use the unix socket without password authentication, instead using user/group.
+> 2. Open your group variables file and we'll add some variables for supervisor.
+Supervisor communicates over a unix or tcp socket; we will use the unix socket without password authentication, instead using user/group authentication.
 We will thus need to set a couple of variables to allow our Galaxy user to access this.
 Add the following:
 >
 >    ```
->    supervisor_socket_user: 'ubuntu'
+>    supervisor_socket_user: 'galaxy'
->    supervisor_socket_chown: 'ubuntu'
+>    supervisor_socket_chown: 'galaxy'
 >    ```
 >
 > 3. Supervisor defines `programs` which should be executed with additional metadata like whether or not they should be restarted, what user they should run as, etc. Just like any other init system like SystemD.
 We will define a program for Galaxy which will directly invoke uWSGI, rather than run.sh, as run.sh does some additional tasks we do not need to do on every Galaxy start (e.g. rebuilding the client).
 For some setups like zerglings it is required that you use supervisord as you need to start multiple processes.